ponylang/rfcs/text/0000-tcp-received-bool.md

 # Drawbacks

-There's a small amount of overhead in checking the value returned from `received` which has to be incurred by all users whether they get value from this feature or not.
+For users on Non-Windows platforms, there's a small amount of overhead in checking the value returned from `received` which has to be incurred by all users whether they get value from this feature or not.

 # Alternatives